 In Golden Living Center-Golden Rule, 8.87% of Patients use Anti-Psychotic Medication

-This tells you the percentage of residents prescribed antipsychotic medications.
-While antipsychotic drugs may be helpful for many patients, it is important to make sure these drugs are being used appropriately.
-In limited cases, increased usage of these drugs may indicate that a facility is using these drugs to subdue residents.
+This metric indicates the percent of long-term care patients receiving antipsychotic drugs.
+While antipsychotic medications play an important role in caring for many residents, it is important to confirm these medications are being used appropriately.
+In limited cases, increased usage of these drugs may suggest that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication